minhazhalim/AI-Chatbot-Application/README.md

 # AI-Chatbot-Application
-A Normal AI chatbot application built using HTML, CSS, and JavaScript that leverages the Google Gemini AI API to generate intelligent responses.
+A Normal AI chatbot application that leverages the Google Gemini AI API to generate intelligent responses.
 This project is designed to provide an interactive chat experience with no setup and a clean, responsive interface.

 ## Overview
 This AI Chatbot Application is a lightweight web-based project demonstrating how to integrate the Google Gemini AI API with a front-end built in HTML, CSS, and JavaScript.
 It is perfect for learning how to connect to an AI service, handling API responses, and building a simple yet interactive user interface.